graphile/operation-hooks/README.md

 To be detected as a mutation operation hook, these PostgreSQL functions must conform the the following requirements:

-- Must be defined in an exposed schema
+- Must be defined in an exposed schema (may be lifted in future)
 - Must be named according to the SQL Operation Callback Naming Convention (see below)
 - Must accept one JSON or JSONB argument, which represents the `args` value passed to the mutation (this is JSON/JSONB to allow us to exactly represent